-- Increasing student awareness and appreciation for other identities/cultures
+- Increase student awareness and appreciation for other identities and cultures

-- Encouraging healthy relationships, lifestyles, and social norms
+- Encourage healthy relationships, lifestyles, and social norms

-- Empowering students to express themselves and advocate for positive change
+- Empower students to express themselves and advocate for positive change

 We believe all people have the right to live free of violence, discrimination, and the fear of violence.
 We recognize that intimate partner violence, harassment, discrimination, and hate crimes are not isolated incidents, but rather individual expressions of a cultural attitude that tolerates violence and hate.
 We understand that these behaviors demonstrate issues of power, control, and inequality; and we believe that the folks targeted by these behaviors are not to be blamed for the violence and discrimination perpetrated against them.